Placement Years 2026/27: The Complete Guide

 Alumni and existing contacts

 Your university alumni network is one of the most underused placement resources.
 Alumni who did placements at specific companies are often willing to provide referrals or advice.
-Your university's LinkedIn alumni search makes this easy.
-A message that says "I noticed you did a placement at X — I'm considering applying and would love 15 minutes of your time" has a high response rate.
+A message that says 'I noticed you did a placement at X and I am considering applying: could I have 15 minutes of your time?' has a high response rate.

 Careers fairs

-The application process — what to expect
+The application process: what to expect

 | Stage | What it involves | How to prepare |